Sikorsky, FedEx Working On Single-Pilot Cargo Plane

 Key Takeaways:

-• Sikorsky and FedEx are collaborating to develop and test technologies for single-pilot operations on large commercial aircraft.
+• Sikorsky and FedEx are reportedly conducting quiet tests for single-pilot operations in large commercial aircraft.

 See a mistake?
 Contact us.